101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-1/course.md

 </BackgroundContainer>
 <Spacer />

-Adding a blockchain-enabled payment gateway to a web application is as seamless as it can be.
+Handling big ideas like money and identity is seamless:

 ```javascript
 sender.sendMoney(receiver, amount)
 ```

 The rise of the first blockchain application started in 2009 with Bitcoin, an independent network powering a global digital currency.
-Since then, blockchain technology has been used across many new applications forming a new open internet, the Web3.
+Since then, blockchain technology has been used across many new applications forming a new open internet called Web3.
 In 2021, over 7,000 companies are building the internet infrastructure of Web3.

 The boom of blockchain and Web3 projects has fueled tremendous demand for web developers, software engineers, testers, UX and web designers, project and community managers.
 Opportunities are everywhere.

 Blockchain isn’t just about financial transactions.
 Social and community tokens power new types of blockchain applications centered around human networks and the growth of these networks.
-They can be designed to create shared value for communities with their own rules across adoption, viral marketing, and ownership.
+They can be designed to create shared value for communities with their own rules around adoption, viral marketing, and ownership.

 Creators and influencers can launch their own **social tokens**.
-These tokens may or may not carry monetary value; they are simply used in the creator’s community.
+These tokens may or may not carry monetary value; they are simply used within the creator’s community.
 Fans can get, transfer, donate, transact or hold these tokens.
-In this emerging space, we see tokens being used to drive various forms of engagement with fans, from personal standing to active governance of the community.
+In this emerging space, we see tokens being used to drive various forms of engagement with fans, from personal reputation to active governance of the community.

 <Spacer />